NTU-CSIE-DSA/hw1-XorList/package/prob.md

 `gcc 9.c main.c -std=c11 -static -O2`

-where `9.c` is your submitted code, and `main.c` and `9.h` are the exact same ones that you fetched from NTU COOL or judge.
-Note that you should only push `9.c` to the judge system.
+where `9.c` is your submitted code, and `main.c` and `9.h` are the exact same ones that you fetched from NTU COOL or judge system.

 The header file `9.h` contains the implementation of 2 utility functions as well as the signatures of 3 routines and 7 types of operations.
 All functions are based on the `Node` structure that stores the information of a node in the XOR linked list.
 The external variables `head` and `tail` represent the head and the tail of the XOR linked list, respectively.
 Their actual declarations are given in `9.c`.